RyanThomasMusser/NewRelicInsightsReducer/README.md

 * **cadence** - **INT** - The number of hours you want your reduction events to cover.
 For example: supplying **6** would process 6 hours of data into reduced events.
 This means that each new reduced event would contains 6 hours worth of data in each newly created event.
 This is a required parameter.
 The minimum is 1 hour and maximum is 24 hours.

-* **retroactive** - **INT** - This is not a required parameter.
-UNIX timestamp.
-If managed correctly, you can reduce events, at the cadence you specify, since the UNIX timestamp supplied.
-It will check to find the latest similarly created event type after the supplied UNIX timestamp, and reduce events in the cadence you specify just after that.
-For example, if I pass 1504600000 (09/05/2017 @ 8:26am (UTC)) in here, it will check for the latest created custom event with the same name after 09/05/2017 @ 8:26am (UTC) and begin reducing events from there.
-If no other similarly named custom events exist that were created after 09/05/2017 @ 8:26am (UTC), the process will create them beginning on 09/05/2017 @ 8:26am (UTC).
-It will only create 1 record of custom events.
-Should you want to populate Insights from a retroactive date, you must call `newRelicInsightsReducer` consecutively.

 * **queryKey** - **STRING** - This is an API key that is generated within the New Relic UI that allows you to query your data.
 This is a required parameter.
 If you need help generating your query key see [New Relic's documentation here](https://docs.newrelic.com/docs/insights/insights-api/get-data/query-insights-event-data-api#register) .

 * **insertKey** - **STRING** - This is an API key that is generated within the New Relic UI that allows you to insert your data.
 This is a required parameter.
 If you need help generating your insert key see [New Relic's documentation here](https://docs.newrelic.com/docs/insights/insights-api/get-data/query-insights-event-data-api#register) .

-* **applicationIds** - **ARRAY** - This is not a required parameter.
-Should you want to filter your data reduction to certain applications, you can supply the specific application ids in this array.
-If you need help finding your application ids see [New Relic's documentation here](https://docs.newrelic.com/docs/apis/rest-api-v2/api-explorer-v2/retrieve-metric-timeslice-data-your-app-explorer#app_id) .

 * **events** - **ARRAY** - This is a required parameter.
 This parameter will decide which events you are reducing, what they will be named and which attributes you will be faceting, and sub-faceting, them off of.
 Let's review the event API below: